Emergency Preparedness

 • Turn off all major non-essential appliances such as your electric range and washer/dryer.
 Appliances and tools left switched on will start up automatically when your power is restored; turning them off prevents injury or fire.

 • Avoid opening the fridge unless necessary.
-See "prepare an emergency food supply" below.
+See "Managing food without power" below.

 • If you light candles, use candle holders and NEVER leave burning candles unattended.

-Stay up-to-date on power outage information, including outage maps, by visiting the Energy+ Inc. website.
-You can also contact Energy+ Inc. at (1-833)769-3701 to report an outage.
+Stay up-to-date on power outage information, including outage maps, by visiting the GrandBridge website.
+You can also contact:

 Did you know home fires are at an increased risk during a power outage